Inferring the Energy and Distance Distributions of Fast Radio Bursts using the First CHIME/FRB Catalog: CHIME/FRB Outrigger Predictions

 This 3D histogram, after dividing by the bin widths in $z$, gives the prediction for the observed CHIME/FRB Catalog~1 $\dm$--$\snr$--$z$ distribution per $z$ for a given model $R(F, \dm | \bm \lambda)$.
 We can thus sum over the $\snr$ bins (which span the values 12--200) and the $\dm$ bins (which span the values 100--3500~pc~cm$^{-3}$) to obtain the prediction for the observed redshift distribution, $P_\mathrm{obs}(z)$.
 The range of predicted redshift distributions our MCMC run allows appears reasonably well-constrained, and is shown in Figure~\ref{fig:allowable_Pobsz}.

 The $P_\mathrm{obs}(z)$ distribution predicted by the best-fit model peaks at around a redshift of $z \approx 0.36$.
 This result is consistent with the $\dm$ distribution observed by CHIME/FRB shown in \citet{catalog1}, where the peak of that distribution is around $\dm \approx 500$~pc~cm$^{-3}$.
 That the redshift peak is below $z \sim 0.5$ suggests that there is a noticeable fraction of low to intermediate-$z$ FRBs that have a sizable $\dm$ contribution from astrophysical environments other than the cosmological intergalactic medium (e.g., local environments, host galaxies, or intervening galaxies).
 This $P_\mathrm{obs}(z)$ prediction also contains $\approx$99.4\% of its area within $z\leq2$, suggesting that CHIME/FRB~Outriggers will see a negligible number FRBs with $z>2$.
 Such a result implies that the sample of FRBs observed by CHIME/FRB~Outriggers will be limited in its ability to be used as high-$z$ cosmological probes \citep[e.g.,][]{linder2020_frb_He_reionization}.
-Obtained values for the $P_\mathrm{obs}(z)$ distribution predicted by the best-fit model is provided in Table~\ref{tab:P_obs_z}.
 It is worth noting this prediction is based on the sample that survived the statistical cuts detailed in Section~\ref{subsec:fiducial_distrs}; therefore, it is likely that the true $R_\mathrm{obs}(z)$ distribution will differ when including observed bursts that do not pass these cuts (such as bursts with $\dm < 1.5$ max($\dm_\mathrm{NE2001}, \dm_\mathrm{YMW16}$) and $\snr < 12$).
 Nevertheless, this prediction supports the notion that low-$z$ cosmological studies such as lensing from foreground structures will likely be a promising scientific application of FRBs in the near future \citep[e.g.,][]{kader+2022_lens, leung+2022_lens}.

 We can also take the 3D histogram that gives the prediction for the observed CHIME/FRB Catalog~1 $\dm$-$\snr$-$z$ distribution, given by Equations~\ref{eqn:mu_ij_def} and \ref{eqn:R_F_DM_z_def}, and divide by the bin widths in $z$ and $\dm$.
 Then, we can sum over the $\snr$ bins and normalize the distribution such that we obtain a prediction for the observed joint redshift and $\dm$ distribution, per $z$ and per $\dm$: $P_\mathrm{obs}(z|\dm)$.
 We show a visualization of what $P_\mathrm{obs}(z|\dm)$ predictions are allowed by the MCMC run in Figure~\ref{fig:pred_Pobsz_givenDM}.